emarcey/cicerone/glossary/serving.md

 	* usually has a float in a sealed bowl that drops when beer flow stops
 	* should be cleaned every two weeks
 * **Faucet:** device that dispenses beer from draft system into glass
+* **Gas Blender:** a system that mixes pure CO2 and Nitrogen from individual tanks
+	* usually in single, double, or triple mix designs
+	* single-mix: usually CO2 rich for regularly carbonated (70:30)
+	* two-mix: usually one CO2 rich, one 25:75 for nitrogenated beers
+	* three-mix: two CO2 rich blends for beers at different carbonation levels, one nitrogenated blend
 * **Jumper Line:** or jumper hose; the portion of the beer line (usually 3/8" ID vinyl) that connects the regulator on the keg to a wall bracket, in a long-draw system
 * **Keg:** common container used for transport and storage of beer
 	* ranges from 5 - 15.5 gallons